pycalphad/pycalphad/INSTALLING.rst

 Windows (Anaconda)
 ------------------
 The Anaconda_ scientific Python distribution by Continuum Analytics is recommended for Windows users.
+You can use pycalphad with Python 2 or Python 3, but we recommend Python 3 for the best experience.
 After you have installed either Anaconda or Miniconda, use ``conda install -c richardotis pycalphad`` to install.
 To install the package into an isolated environment, use ``conda create -c richardotis -n [envname] pycalphad`` Then use ``source activate [envname]`` on Linux/OSX or ``activate [envname]`` on Windows to enter the environment.

+For interactive pycalphad sessions, we recommend installing the `Jupyter Notebook`_.

 Mac OSX
 -------